Skip to main content

 • Pediatric Surgery (Primary Children's Hospital for 2 months)

-• SICU (University for 1 month)
+• Surgical Intensive Care (University for 1 month)

-• Transplant Surgery (Intermountain Medical Center for 2 months)
+• Transplant Surgery (Intermountain Medical Center for 1 months)

 • Acute Care Surgery-PM (University for 2 months)

-• Breast Surgery (University for 1 month)
+• Community General Surgery (Tooele for 1 month)

-• Elective (for 1 month)
+• Elective of Your Choice (for 1 month)

 • General Surgery (Intermountain Medical Center for 2 months)